kiranbakale/AMI-Readme/docs/environment_provision.md

 Terraform can retrieve Modules from various [sources](https://www.terraform.io/language/modules/sources).
 The Toolkit's Modules are available from Local paths, Git URL or this Project's Terraform Module Registry.

-:information_source:&nbsp; These docs assume the Local method is being used but any of these sources can be used as desired.
+:information_source:&nbsp; This documentation assume the Local method is being used but any of these sources can be used as desired.

 Below we detail each source and how to configure them: